gminova/weather-app/README.md

 # Website => https://app-get-weather.herokuapp.com/

-This is a simple Weather App that works in English done as a joint project following a tutorial linked in the reference at the bottom of this file.
-The goal is to work as a team and have fun while learning something new.This app utilises Node JS, Express, Scrum, Atom/VisualStudio, Git, and Heroku CI.
+This is a simple Weather App that works in Fahrenheit.
+It was created as a joint project following a tutorial linked in the references below.
+Our goal was to work as a team and have fun, while learning something new.
+This app utilises Node JS, Express, a weather API, Scrum, Atom/VisualStudio, Git, and Heroku CI.

 ##Team